For the past four years, we’ve seen her name in the news headlines and her infectiously happy smile in the few photos that we’ve been privy to.

 Her husband had always been the prime suspect in her murder, a fact he continuously and vehemently denied for two years, lying to police, family, friends and his own daughter, until the eve of his high profile murder trial.

-Last month, he pleaded guilty to manslaughter, finally admitting what so many had long suspected – he had killed his wife.
+In March 2019, he pleaded guilty to manslaughter, finally admitting what so many had long suspected – he had killed his wife.

-Yesterday, he was sentenced to nine years in jail with a non-parole term of six years.
+On April 18, 2019, he was sentenced to nine years in jail with a non-parole term of six years.
 With time served, he’ll be out in less than five.